jw-12138/vite-plugin-vsharp/README.md

 ## Default Settings

-The plugin provides sensible defaults, which can be overridden by specifying your own settings in the plugin options:
+VSharp comes with these sensible defaults, which you can override as needed:

 ```json
 {